 - reverse geocoding - the process of converting a latitude, longitude pair into the name and address of the nearest place.
 Use the

 reverseendpoint to do this.

 - coarse geocoding - adds regions and administrative boundaries to the geocoding process.
-Forward coarse geocoding limits a search to a particular region, while reverse coarse geocoding converts a geographic coordinate pair into the administrative boundary hierarchy containing it, such as a from the neighbourhood to the local administrative area, and on up to the country level.
+Coarse forward geocoding limits a search to a particular region, while coarse reverse geocoding converts a geographic coordinate pair into the administrative boundary hierarchy containing it, such as from the neighbourhood to the local administrative area, and on up to the country level.

 - gazetteer - a directory of geographical places, with a stable identifier and some number of descriptive properties about that location.

 - API endpoint - an architectural style for accessing web resources through a URL.
 In Mapzen Search, available endpoints include

 autocomplete.
 You can construct a URL to send queries and receive responses from Mapzen Search.

 - API key - a code that identifies the developer account without providing a password.
 Mapzen Search requires an API key to interact with the search service.
 Sign up for an API key at https://mapzen.com/developers.